-Advanced myofasical coursework that focuses on the treatment of specific injuries and conditions that fall within the scope of a massage therapist.
-Treatment protocols will be practiced.
-This course will be offered in two sections: trunk and extremities.
-Recommended preparation: one-year Massage Therapy certificate, LMT, or other related health care professional.
+This is advanced myofascial coursework that focuses on the treatment of specific injuries and conditions using massage therapy neuromuscular treatment protocols.
+This course will be offered in two sections: LMT 240 trunk and LMT 241 extremities.
+Credits: 5 Lecture: 4 Lab: 3